by Nancy Armitage

 Garden Mt.
 Herbs: Yellow & orange nasturtiums, wild fennel, parsley, lavender, rosemary, Baby chives, wild sorrel, wild sage, wild oregano, woodruff, wild anise, lavender, French Tarragon

-Salads: Potato Salad, Cole Slaw, Chicken Salad, Chef’s Salad, Macaroni Salad, Tunafish Salad, Nicoise salad with Olives, Chicken salad with capers, Coleslaw
+Salads: Potato Salad with chives, Cole Slaw, Chicken Salad, Chef’s Salad, Macaroni Salad, Tunafish Salad, Nicoise salad with Olives, Chicken salad with capers, Coleslaw

 Cheeses : Cheddar cheese, Smoked cheese, Goat cheese, goat cheese with herbs, goat cheese with honey, McLarens Canadian cheese, Roquefort cheese